Cantera/cantera/doc/sphinx/compiling.rst

 * Clang/LLVM (C/C++)

-  * Known to work with version 2.9
+  * Known to work with versions 3.3 and 3.4.
+Expected to work with version >= 2.9.
-  * This is the version included with Apple Xcode 4.x
+  * Works with the versions included with XCode 5.0.

 * Intel compilers (C/C++/Fortran)